Burkina Faso summons Ghanaian ambassador over Wagner allegations

-OUAGADOUGOU, Dec 16 (Reuters) - Burkina Faso has summoned the Ghanaian ambassador for "explanations" after Ghana's president alleged that Burkina Faso had hired the Russian mercenary group Wagner, said Burkina's foreign ministry on Friday.
+OUAGADOUGOU, Dec 16 (Reuters) - Burkina Faso summoned the Ghanaian ambassador on Friday morning for "explanations" after Ghana's president alleged that Burkina Faso had hired the Russian mercenary group Wagner, Burkina Faso's foreign ministry said.

-Burkina Faso also recalled its ambassador from Ghana for a meeting, a spokesperson at the ministry told Reuters.

-"The ambassador of Ghana was summoned this morning about what the President (of Ghana) said... for explanations," the spokesperson said.

 Speaking to reporters alongside U.S. Secretary of State Antony Blinken on Wednesday, Ghana's President Nana Akufo-Addo alleged that Burkina Faso had hired the mercenaries.